Looking for things to do in Sayulita, Mexico? In this article, I’m going to walk you through the best thing to do in this popular coastal town.

 Sayulita is located an hour north of Puerto Vallarta on the Riviera Nayarit on Mexico’s west coast.
 This town has an unexplainable charm that has the streets overflowing with hip restaurants, bars, boutique hotels, open-air markets, and tons of surfers.

-Travelers from all over come to surf, chill, and repeat, which is one of the main reasons it has become such a popular backpacking destination!
+Although it only has one main beach (Playa Sayulita), travelers from all over come to check out the surf breaks, chill, and repeat, which is one of the main reasons it has become such a popular backpacking destination!

 Don’t worry, if surfing isn’t your thing or you fell and hurt yourself after catching your first…and last wave like my wife Courtney did there is still plenty to explore here!